mhutch/MonoDevelop.MSBuildEditor/README.md

 * property comparand validation
 * validate metadata refs are valid in context
 * use new expression parser for triggering intellisense
-* support property functions in new expression parser
+* support property functions, item functions in new expression parser
 * avoid importing the same targets file more than once, for example when multivalued language imports cause multiple imports of common targets
-* cmd-click navigation
 * highlight matching identifiers
 * navigate to files
+* trim whitespace on literals in expressions
+* targets files should load their own schemas